buildo/ingredients/README.md

     def write(name: String, logMessage: LogMessage): Unit

-In order to provide a custom `Transport` you only have to mix in the Transport trait and define the above method.
+In order to provide a custom `Transport` you have to extend the `Transport` trait and provide an implementation for the above method.

-Ingredients comes with a console log implementation, which can use as a reference
+Ingredients comes with a console log implementation, which you can use as a reference

     class Console extends Transport {
       private val curTimeFormat = new SimpleDateFormat("HH:mm")